ivanorsolic/oricodes/content/english/Software/donkeycar simulator.md

 It's also a good way to get your feet wet with this kind of a project without building an actual RC.
 If it turns out you like it, you can always go back to the beginning and build an actual platform.

+And if you're thinking: *boo, why use a simulator when we have a real RC car!*, remember, **[even Tesla uses a simulator](https://youtu.be/Ucp0TTmvqOE?t=7371)**.

+It is true that, **as Andrej Karpathy says:** ***there is no substitute for real data***, the simulator gives us a chance to rapidly prototype and even test multiple models at once.
+It also gives us an environment where we don't have to worry about the physical RC crashing into something or hurting someone.
+Also, if you wanted to use reinforcement learning, would you really be willing to let your RC smash into the wall for episodes and episodes until it learns basic stuff?

+Also, if you've got the time, **do take a look at the [Tesla Autonomy Day stream](https://www.youtube.com/watch?v=Ucp0TTmvqOE)**, it's a goldmine of valuable insights on **how they actually do stuff that <u>actually drives on actual roads</u>** (!).

 #### Let's get it up and running:

 - Download and unzip the simulator for your platform from the [DonkeyCar GitHub release page](https://github.com/tawnkramer/gym-donkeycar/releases)